gshanemiller/reinvent/doc/equinix_mellanox_setup.md

 # Equinix Bare Metal https://console.equinix.com/

+The purpose of this article to explain how to set up a pair of Equinix c3.small.x86 servers for reinvent development and testing.
+This procedure makes use of one of the available Mellanox NICs for DPDK use.
+While it explains how to setup 2 boxes, the procedure is trivially extendedable to N boxes if needed.
+Ulimately all boxes are connected on a private VLAN.

 For general DPDK or NIC I/O development, Equinix provides arguably better hardware and half the price compared to AWS.
 A c3.small.x86 server,

 * 1x Xeon E-2278G 3.40Ghz 8-cores
 * 2x 480Gb SSD